menatahari/tp/docs/DeveloperGuide.md

 2. Adding a note with valid inputs

     1. Test case: `addnote 1 Beautiful and Handsome` <br>
        Expected: The startup at position 1 has a note added to it.
-Details of the Note is shown in the Note Display Box.
+       Details of the Note is shown in the Note Box when the startup card with index 1 is selected.

 3. Adding a note with invalid inputs